Film Producer Employment Contract

 Raise the money you need to develop and shoot a feature-length documentary with this fully editable Documentary Film Business Plan template.

-• The Plan can be used by either a start-up or an existing film production company.
+The Business Plan is intended to induce private investors to fund the production costs.
+This Plan template can be used by either a start-up or an existing film production company.

 • production plan,